Piyush0kumar/ezSnap/README.md

 📥 ezSnap - Online Video Downloader

-ezSnap is a simple and efficient video downloader that allows users to download videos from Instagram, Facebook, and YouTube.
+ezSnap is a simple and efficient video downloader that allows users to download videos from Instagram.
 It features a custom frontend and backend for seamless processing.
 🚀 Features

     📌 Download Videos from Instagram.